• Skip to primary navigation

 Ways to Decorate a Gluten Free Wedding Cake:

-The most important step is to decide if the cake will have frosted sides or be a naked-style cake.
+The most crucial step is to decide if the cake will have frosted sides or be a naked-style cake.
 A naked cake has most of the frosting on the sides scraped off.
 The frosting is pictured above.
 The sides are mostly frosted to fill the gaps between the cake layers.

 You can also use a cake spatula to smear frosting across the sides and top of the cake, as in the main featured photograph at the top of this post.
 I love the look of how the frosting smears add to the artistic look of the cake.

-Now that the side of the cake is done, spread frosting along the top.
+Now that the side of the cake is done spread frosting along the top.
 Use your spatula to smooth the top if you prefer a flat frosting surface.

-piping a decorative edge on top of the cake.
+Piping a decorative edge on top of the cake.

 Decorating Tools: